yiisoft/yii2/docs/guide/model.md

 )
 ```

-If you want some methods to be unsafe for default scenario:
+If you want some fields to be unsafe for default scenario:

 ```php
 class User extends ActiveRecord